Birds hit buildings for any of these three reasons:

 It’s become popular to plant trees in large glass atria.
 But these lobbies are a real hazard to migrating birds searching for food and shelter when they stopover in cities.

-At night, artificial lighting can confuse migrating birds.
+At night, artificial lighting can confuse migrating birds, causing them to fly until they are exhausted.